-- (1) This section applies if the regulator has reasonable grounds to believe that a person is capable of giving information, providing documents or giving evidence in relation to a possible contravention of this Act or that will assist the regulator to monitor or enforce compliance with this Act. - (2) The regulator may, by written notice served on the person, require the person to do 1 or more of the following: - (a) to give the regulator, in writing signed by the person (or in the case of a body corporate, by a competent officer of the body corporate) and within the time and in the manner specified in the notice, that information of which the person has knowledge; - (b) to produce to the regulator, in accordance with the notice, those documents; - (c) to appear before a person appointed by the regulator on a day, and at a time and place, specified in the notice (being a day, time and place that are reasonable in the circumstances) and give either orally or in writing that evidence and produce those documents. - (3) The notice must: - (a) state that the requirement is made under this section; and - (b) contain a statement to the effect that a failure to comply with a requirement is an offence; and - (c) if the notice requires the person to provide information or documents or answer questions: - (i) contain a statement about the effect of sections 172 and 269; and - (ii) state that the person may attend with a legal practitioner.
+- (1) This section applies if the regulator has reasonable grounds to believe that a person is capable of giving information, providing documents or giving evidence in relation to a possible contravention of this Act or that will assist the regulator to monitor or enforce compliance with this Act. - (2) The regulator may, by written notice served on the person, require the person to do 1 or more of the following: - (a) to give the regulator, in writing signed by the person (or in the case of a body corporate, by a competent officer of the body corporate) and within the time and in the manner specified in the notice, that information of which the person has knowledge; - (b) to produce to the regulator, in accordance with the notice, those documents; - (c) to appear before a person appointed by the regulator on a day, and at a time and place, specified in the notice (being a day, time and place that are reasonable in the circumstances) and give either orally or in writing that evidence and produce those documents. - (2A) The notice may be served in any way that a notice may be issued or given under section 209. - (3) The notice must: - (a) state that the requirement is made under this section; and - (b) contain a statement to the effect that it is an offence to refuse or fail to comply with the requirement without reasonable excuse; and - (c) if the notice requires the person to provide information or documents or answer questions: - (i) contain a statement about the effect of sections 172 and 269; and